Twinky-kms/pigeoncoin/INSTALL.md

-Building Pigeon
+Building Pigeoncoin
 =============

-See doc/build-*.md for instructions on building the various elements of the Pigeon Core reference implementation of Pigeon.
+See doc/build-*.md for instructions on building the various elements of the Pigeoncoin Core reference implementation of Pigeoncoin.